ryanmitchener/web-build/README.md

   - Concatenation of assets (specifically JavaScript)
   - Generation of SASS
   - Collation of any other type of file (images/fonts/.etc)
+- Watch for file changes and re-run tasks automatically

 ## Disclaimers